-Bridge International Academies’ Academy-in-a-Box model required us to reengineer the entire lifecycle of basic education.
+Bridge International Academies’ system required us to reengineer the entire lifecycle of basic education.
 We personally perform every step necessary for delivering high-quality education from scouting the right location for an academy to ensuring that it follows the rigorous academic system we have developed.
 We believe that this level of detail is paramount to giving every child the level of quality education that he or she deserves.

 Technology develops all of the applications used to complete research, navigate land buying, teach, track, and assess pupils, communicate with parents, and manage and evaluate each academy.